asiag0/malazan-dictionary/README.md

      basically xml, and very versatile (some other features of the standard I plan to exploit in the future)
    - 'kobo' directory: contains the dict.kobo.zip file, which is compatable with the Kobo eReaders. (this will get a more appropriate filename in the next revision)
-   - 'stardict' directory: contains the files needed for use with stardict programs.  works perfectly with GoldenDict.
+   - 'stardict' directory: contains the files needed for use with stardict programs.  works perfectly with QDict (on F-Droid).

 installation on kobo devices (updated 2023-05): to get it to work on a kobo, you'll need a kobo device, and a host computer and usb cable to connect the kobo to it.